Polyanyanwu/graces-art-pp5/README.md

 - Edit artwork gives Error 500 when SKU is edited.
 Fixed by using the Artwork ID to fetch the record and passing the ID properly through a context variable.
 See Commit [dbabea](https://github.com/Polyanyanwu/graces-art-pp5/commit/dbabeae8be439caebfcaf5d8bc1a231539a3714f)

+- Edit?Delete artwork gives Error 500 when Edit button is clicked.
+Caused by a JavaScript crash when looking for sort element not on current page.
+Resolved by enclosing the offending function in an if statement to check the existence of the element before proceeding with setting the event listener.
+It was hard to notice because the sort element involved only goes away when on mobile devices.
+Resolved through [Commit 38e09d](https://github.com/Polyanyanwu/graces-art-pp5/commit/38e09daf9259f0ed83de95be9ddb7fd2766f2ee2)

 ## **Deployment**

 The application was deployed to [Heroku](https://heroku.com) where all the code and database is hosted.
 The static files were hosted on [Amazon S3 Object Storage](https://aws.amazon.com/s3/).
 [Strip](https://dashboard.stripe.com) was used for card payment collection.
 Details of the fork, clone and deployment process [is available here](/docs/deploy/deployment.md)